-Did you know that it’s one of the top destinations amongst archaeologists and history buffs?
-To give you an overview of the best things to do in Kelantan, Malaysia, read along!
+Did you know that Kelantan is one of the top destinations for archaeologists and history buffs?
+Read along to give an overview of the best things to do in Kelantan, Malaysia!

 Visit the Reclining Buddha in Wat Photivihan

 Kelantan is very near to Tak Bai, Thailand, which explains why you will see many Buddhist temples in some parts of Kelantan.

 Wat Photivihan also called the Phothivihan Buddhist Temple or Wat Yamu, is a Thai temple in Tumpat District, Kelantan, Malaysia.

 It is one of 25 temples in Tumpat and one of the most popular in Malaysia.

 If you happen to visit Kelantan in the future, don’t miss out on Kelantan’s famous Princess Cave Pulai, Zhia Xia Dong.